clburlison/clburlison.com/_posts/2015-03-30-oracle-on-omega-at-uta.md

 {% youtube MNEvtmSJj6Y 420 315 %}

-If embed youtube video does not work [click here](https://www.youtube.com/watch?v=MNEvtmSJj6Y).
+If the embed youtube video does not work [click here](https://www.youtube.com/watch?v=MNEvtmSJj6Y).

 The UTA helpdesk does provide some useful documentation at this point on using the Oracle database.
 I highly recommend changing your default password using the following instructions: